 - Help them to see you want to try to understand how they are feeling and that you recognise how traumatised they may feel.

 - Reassure them that you are there for them and that you will help in any way you can.
 You may be the only person that they trust!

 - Encourage, commend, and show compassion and empathy.
 Emotional support is invaluable, even if it’s just a listening ear or a hug.

 - Realise that there may be things or activities that they may not yet feel ready to do, be patient and show understanding.

-- Practical help too will be appreciated, housework, preparing meals and shopping all need to be done, but these daily tasks can feel almost impossible for your loved one while they are suffering.
-Just a small offer of help can big a big source of support.
+- Practical help will be appreciated, housework, preparing meals and shopping all need to be done, but these daily tasks can feel almost impossible for your loved one while they are suffering.
+Just a small offer of help can be a big source of support.

 - Getting to appointments for counselling or other forms of therapy can be very stressful too and just having someone there for moral support can really help.
-Or it maybe that just a call to ask how an appointment went or to say you were thinking about them can really mean so much.
+Or it may be that just a call to ask how an appointment went or to say you were thinking about them can mean so much.

-- One thing that can really help with PSTD and birth trauma is sleep, so helping out with baby so your loved one can get more rest and sleep can make a real difference.
+- One thing that can really help with recovery from PTSD and birth trauma is sleep, so helping out with baby so your loved one can get more rest and sleep can make a real difference.

-- Think about what you say.
-Do not tell them they have a healthy baby and that is what matters, or to try to get over it or that time will make them forget.
-This can make them feel like they need to ‘be ok’ and not affected by the trauma.
+- Think about what you say!
+Do not tell them they have a healthy baby and that is what matters, or that they should try to get over it, or that time will make them forget.
+This can make them feel like they should ‘be okay’ and not affected by the trauma.

 PTSD can often cause your loved one to have flashbacks to the trauma.
 During a flashback, people often feel a sense of disassociation from people and the world around them, what can you do to help?